BROS ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Dutch Bros Inc. (: BROS) alleging that the Company violated federal securities laws.
+NEW YORK, April 25, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Dutch Bros Inc. (NYSE: BROS) alleging that the Company violated federal securities laws.

 Class Period: March 1, 2022 to May 11, 2022